Retail & commerce · Slovakia · Tax compliance

 Ad · inline 1

-Sell an eKasa device, a CHDÚ data-store, an ORP / pokladnica integration, a QR-pay or payment-terminal flow for the 1 March 2026 cashless mandate, or bookkeeper-on-call coordination for Slovak živnostníci hitting the 1 January 2026 cliff?
-This is your audience.
+Selling an eKasa printer, a CHDÚ data-store, a pokladnica integration, a QR-pay flow for the 1 March 2026 mandate, or a bookkeeper-on-call service for the živnostníci (sole-traders) hitting the cliff?
+Your buyers are on this page right now.

 Banner size: bigger than a CHDÚ archive.
-Also more readable than the Zákon 384/2025 Z. z. paragraph numbering.
+Also more readable than the Zákon 384/2025 paragraph numbering.

 02Who solves this today